Seantoo/EE322/Labs/Lab1/EE322_Lab2.md

 Due to my inexperience with using a terminal, I first ran the hello world executable file to ensure I had set everything up correctly.
-The -h flag was useful in gaining a general understanding of what I was doing.
+The -h flag was useful in gaining a surface-level understanding of what the commands actually did.

 ![Alt Text](EE322_Lab1_1.png)